about us

 Farânak Mirjalili || founder & teacher

-Farânak Mirjalili a Jungian analytical therapist trained and based in The Netherlands.
-She is currently in her second round of analytical training at the NAAP (IAAP) and the C. G. Jung Institute in Küsnacht, Switzerland.
+Farânak Mirjalili (ReMA) a Jungian analytical therapist trained and based in The Netherlands.
+She is a Candidate at the C. G. Jung Institute in Zürich, Switzerland (IAAP) for her second round of analytical training.
 Her current work and research revolve around connecting individual psychology to collective patterns in mythology and how working with myths within a ritual group context can help both the individual as well as the objective psyche transform during the therapeutic process.
 She is passionate about the post-Jungian thought of helping free the psyche from the traditional therapy room and giving it back to the World Soul, while respecting the importance for a sealed therapeutic container.

 Roots: Farânak is of Iranian heritage, with ancestry from the southern desert-city Yazd and the lush green lands of Gilan in northern Iran.
-Her mother-lineage is of the ancient Iranian Zoroastrians, the gabr people—better known in the West as magus.
+Her mother-lineage is of the ancient Iranian Zoroastrians, the gabr people—better known in the West as magi.
+Her spiritual heritage is rooted in Sufism and early Zoroastrianism.

 Gauri Raje || storyteller & anthropologist